Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

    #### Linux

    Create a file ending with '.sh' (_touch launch.sh_), copy and paste the code below.
-If required, assign required permissions (chmod 755 launch.sh)
+If required, assign required permissions (chmod 755 launch.sh).

+   > **Important**: If you run the hook outside a screen session, it will terminate as soon as you disconnect from thr terminal.

+   Although not really being an issue, it is recommended to not run the script as root.

    ```
    @echo off